Getting Ready to Move In

 - Your stored items must be insured.
 Contact your insurance company to verify if you have adequate coverage.

 - Public Storage offers 3rd-party insurance coverage, so that if a claim is submitted, your home insurance policy will not be impacted.
+Learn more about the benefits of storage insurance.

 Establish an Alternative Contact